 I went around the whole piece and then let it dry.
 If you notice any spots that need touching up, do so once the first coat is dry.

-The last thing I needed to do was replace the knobs (’cause I don’t think plastic knobs are “in” right now, but I could be wrong).
-I wanted to go with a bronze football knob (as in: looks like an actual football, not just the shape of a football), but apparently they don’t make them; at least not that I could find.
+The last thing I needed to do was replace the knobs (because I don’t think plastic knobs are “in” right now, but I could be wrong).
+I wanted to go with a bronze football knob, but apparently they don’t make them; at least not that I could find.
 I decided to go with knobs from Hobby Lobby.
 (If you go to Hobby Lobby and their knobs are not 50% off, just wait a week or two.
 Don’t pay full price.)

 I drilled new holes for the knobs (another thing I learned in my blogging adventures: how to use a drill), and screwed it in there.